 The uterine leiomyoma is also known as a fibroid, and is the most common premenopausal tumour in women.
 In the hereditary leiomyomatosis and renal cell cancer syndrome, fibroids occur earlier than usual, and are frequently larger and more likely to cause excessive bleeding and pain with menstruation.
 While the majority are benign there is an increased risk of malignancy (leiomyosarcoma) developing, and some appear atypical down the microscope.

-Renal cell cancer is the most concerning feature of this syndrome, though this does not occur in all individuals with the disease.
+Renal cell carcinoma is the most concerning feature of hereditary leiomyomatosis and renal cell cancer syndrome, though this does not occur in all individuals with the disease.
 It is thought that just some mutations are associated with the development of the renal cell cancer.
 Unfortunately the renal cell cancers that develop in this syndrome tend to be aggressive and appear at an early age.
 They are histologically papillary type 2.
 Unlike other renal cell cancer syndromes (see von Hippel Lindau syndrome, and Birt-Hogg-Dubé syndrome) they are more commonly unilateral and solitary.

-Many mutations in this gene are known to occur, all resulting in this condition being inherited in an autosomal dominant fashion.
+Many mutations in this gene are known to occur, which all result in the syndrome being inherited in an autosomal dominant fashion.
 That means that an affected individual may pass it on to roughly half of his or her sons and daughters.
 Consultation with a geneticist may be advisable given the importance of other family member involvement.

-At this stage there is no means to repair the mutation.
+There is no means to repair the gene mutation.
 Treatment is focussed around detection and prevention of cancer.

 Current advice is to have regular imaging of the kidneys.
 There has been a suggestion that the renal tumours is this syndrome are not seen early on ultrasound, so an MRI scan is usually required.